ayusyagol11/sql-data-warehouse-project/docs/data_catalog.md

 ⸻

-📂 Table: gold.dim_products
+📦 gold.dim_products

 Purpose:
-Provides information about products and their attributes.
+Provides detailed information about products and their attributes.

+📁 Columns

-Column Name	Data Type	Description product_key	INT	Surrogate key uniquely identifying each product record in the product dimension table. product_id	INT	A unique identifier assigned to the product for internal tracking and referencing. product_number	NVARCHAR(50)	Structured alphanumeric code representing the product, often used for categorization or inventory. product_name	NVARCHAR(50)	Descriptive name of the product, including type, color, and size. category_id	NVARCHAR(50)	A unique identifier for the product’s category, linking to its high-level classification. category	NVARCHAR(50)	Broader classification of the product (e.g., Bikes, Components). subcategory	NVARCHAR(50)	More detailed classification of the product within the category. maintenance_required	NVARCHAR(50)	Indicates whether the product requires maintenance (e.g., ‘Yes’, ‘No’). cost	INT	The cost or base price of the product, measured in monetary units. product_line	NVARCHAR(50)	The specific product line or series to which the product belongs (e.g., Road, Mountain). start_date	DATE	The date when the product became available for sale or use.
+Column Name	Data Type	Description product_key	INT	Surrogate key uniquely identifying each product record in the product dimension table. product_id	INT	Unique identifier assigned to the product for internal tracking and referencing. product_number	NVARCHAR(50)	Structured alphanumeric code representing the product, often used for categorization or inventory. product_name	NVARCHAR(50)	Descriptive name of the product, including key details such as type, color, and size. category_id	NVARCHAR(50)	Unique identifier for the product’s category, linking to its high-level classification. category	NVARCHAR(50)	Broader classification of the product (e.g., Bikes, Components). subcategory	NVARCHAR(50)	More detailed classification of the product within the category. maintenance_required	NVARCHAR(50)	Indicates whether the product requires maintenance (e.g., ‘Yes’, ‘No’). cost	INT	Cost or base price of the product, measured in monetary units. product_line	NVARCHAR(50)	Specific product line or series (e.g., Road, Mountain). start_date	DATE	Date when the product became available for sale or use.

 ⸻

-📊 Table: gold.fact_sales
+🧾 gold.fact_sales

 Purpose:
-Stores transactional sales data for analytical purposes.
+Stores transactional sales data for detailed analytical purposes.

+📁 Columns

 Column Name	Data Type	Description order_number	NVARCHAR(50)	Unique alphanumeric identifier for each sales order (e.g., ‘SO54496’).